Andrewy-gh/fittrack/docs/new-metrics/final-implementation-plan.md

 - **Portfolio value**: Demonstrates advanced system design and performance optimization thinking
 - **Real-world pattern**: How companies like Strava handle analytics at scale

+**Decision: Continue with current GetSessionMetrics query approach instead of session_metrics table** Based on analysis, the current query-based approach is preferred because:
+- **Real-time accuracy**: Calculates metrics directly from current set data
+- **Simplicity**: No need to maintain/sync a separate metrics table
+- **Flexibility**: Easy to modify calculations without data migration
+- **Performance**: For single workout queries, the performance difference is negligible

+The session metrics table adds complexity without significant benefit for this use case.
+The current `GetSessionMetrics` query is well-structured and efficient for the application's needs.

 ## Backend Implementation (Go)

 ### Repository Layer (`server/internal/`)